xmengju/RRBoost/README.md

     ## [1] TRUE

-Finally, we compare the performance of RRBoost, L2Boost, LADBoost, MBoost, and Robloss.
+Finally, we compare the performance of `RRBoost` with that of the other boosting algorithms implemented in the package, namely: `L2Boost`, `LADBoost`, `MBoost`, and `Robloss`.

 ``` r
 model_L2Boost = Boost(x_train = xtrain, y_train = ytrain,